chernobog24/chernobog24/README.md

-# 🎉 Welcome to My Neural Network Hub! 🤖
+# 🎉 Welcome to My Neural Network! 🤖

 **Hello, World!** Or should I say, **Hello, Multiverse!**